javascript-tutorial/en.javascript.info/1-js/2-first-steps/04-variables/article.md

 - Use human-readable names like `userName` or `shoppingCart`.
 - Stay away from abbreviations or short names `a`, `b`, `c`, unless you really know what you're doing.
 - Make the name maximally descriptive and concise.
 Examples of bad names are `data` and `value`.
 Such a name says nothing.
 It is only ok to use them if it's exceptionally obvious from the context which data or value is meant.
 - Agree on terms within the team and in your own mind.
-If a site visitor is called a "user" then we should name variables like `currentUser` or `newUser`, but not `currentVisitor` or a `newManInTown`.
+If a site visitor is called a "user" then we should name related variables like `currentUser` or `newUser`, but not `currentVisitor` or a `newManInTown`.

 Sounds simple?
 Indeed it is.
 But creating good descriptive-and-concise names in practice is not.
 Go for it.